emiprandi/mp3tagger/README.md

 * `npm install -g mp3tagger`

 ## Usage
-* Go to and album directory with mp3s inside and type `mp3tagger`
+* Type `mp3tagger` inside a directory with mp3s and follow the instructions

 ## Notes
 * mp3tagger will search for files in the directory by alphabetical order